The page has been translated by Gen AI.

 Delete StatefulSetDelete the StatefulSet

-YAMLStatefulSet resource files can be edited in the YAML editor
+YAMLThe resource file of a StatefulSet can be edited in the YAML editor

-• Click the Edit button, modify the resource, then click the Save button to apply the changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

 PodCheck the pod information of the StatefulSet

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account InformationCheck basic information about the Account, such as name, location, creation time, etc.

 Metadata InformationCheck the metadata information of the StatefulSet